smokeballdev/api-docs/docs/documentation/2-Making-Requests.md

 ### 3. Server-to-Server requests

-When using the [Client Credentials Grant](1-Authentication.md#2-client-credentials-grant) to perform server-to-server requests, you must explcitily specify which account you are using by prefixing the url with the `accountId` in this format:
+When using the [Client Credentials Grant](1-Authentication.md#2-client-credentials-grant) to perform server-to-server requests, you must explicitly specify which account you are using by prefixing the url with the `accountId` in this format:

 > https://stagingapi.smokeball.com/{accountId}/{resource-path}